srg-ics-uplb/systems-track-primer/README.md

 # 🧠 Systems Track Primer: A 2-Month Systems Study Plan

-**Goal**: This resource is for incoming MSCS/MIT ICS students who wants build strong foundational knowledge and practical skills in operating systems, architecture, networking, security, and cloud.
+**Goal**: This resource is for incoming MSCS/MIT ICS students who want to build foundational knowledge and practical skills in operating systems, architecture, networking, security, and cloud.